-In the event of any not immaterial transactions between the company and shareholders, members of the board of directors, members of the executive management or close associates of any such parties, the board should arrange for a valuation to be obtained from an independent third party.
+In the event of any not immaterial transactions between the company and shareholders, members of the board of directors, executive personnel or close associates of any such parties, the board should arrange for a valuation to be obtained from an independent third party.
 This will not apply if the transaction requires the approval of the general meeting pursuant to the requirements of the Public Companies Act.
 Independent valuations should also be arranged in respect of transactions between companies in the same group where any of the companies involved have minority shareholders.

-The company should operate guidelines to ensure that members of the board of directors and the executive management notify the board if they have any material direct or indirect interest in any transaction entered into by the company.
+The company should operate guidelines to ensure that members of the board of directors and executive personnel notify the board if they have any material direct or indirect interest in any transaction entered into by the company.